vmware/ansible-vsphere-gos-validation/README.md

 ```
 $ ansible-galaxy install -r requirements.yml
 ```
+4. To test VMware Photon OS, Debian, and Ubuntu with ISO installation, it is also required to install `xorriso` package on your control machine.
-4. Log in to local control machine as root or a user in sudoers
+5. Log in to local control machine as root or a user in sudoers

 ### Steps to Launch Testing
 1. Git clone project from github to your workspace on control machine,